 One of the things that make St. Louis one of the most charming cities in the Midwest is the omnipresence of brick.
 St. Louis was the largest brick-manufacturing city in the world by 1890, home to the biggest single brick maker, the Hydraulic Press Brick Company.
 St. Louis also had one of the largest terra cotta Industries, creating the main materials of the most popular homes in the city, the red brick bungalow.

 The bungalow is a classic home that can be found throughout the U.S., but the St. Louis bungalow shares much of the same characteristics as the traditional Chicago bungalow.
 The rooflines are low pitched, and homes feature hardwood floors and wood interiors that have made the homes desirable to buyers for years.
 As is the case with most standard bungalows, the St. Louis bungalow is designed with front porches set under a roof extension, facilitating and natural flow of air.
 This is especially important come August and the dog days of summer in Northeast Missouri.

 St. Louis red brick bungalows are almost always one-story homes, but more and more, they are being renovated to incorporate a second story.

-The Ranch style home is prevalent throughout the U.S. In St. Louis; there are a multitude ranch homes that are updated with grand atriums.
-The Atrium Ranch is much like the classic Ranch but with a large open space opening to the outside of the home, creating a living space that is bathed in natural light.
+The ranch style home is prevalent throughout the U.S. In St. Louis.
+There are a multitude of ranch homes that are updated with grand atriums.
+The atrium ranch is much like the classic ranch but with a large open space opening to the outside of the home, creating a living space that is bathed in natural light.